 The Mediterranean climate of Croatia’s coast promises warm summers and mild winters, with July and August being the peak season.
 Summer is the best time to charter a yacht in Sibenik.
 The mostly thermal maestral wind brings good weather and tends to be strongest mid-afternoon.
 This light wind provides a welcome breeze on hot, midsummer afternoons.
 Temperatures in the peak season reach a maximum of 30°.
 Keep in mind that the cold, dry, north-easterly bora wind prevails between September and May and brings blustery winds for up to two weeks at a time.

-When renting a boat in Sibenik, you'll have easy access to some of the best hidden islands and national parks that Dalmatia has to offer.
+When going on a sailing holiday in Sibenik, you'll have easy access to some of the best hidden islands and national parks that Dalmatia has to offer.

-While on your boat excursions from Sibenik, we recommend that you anchor in Split or spend a night in the Dalmatian islands.
+While on your sailing holiday in Sibenik, we recommend that you anchor in Split or spend a night in the Dalmatian islands.
 The nearby marina in Split offers safe berths and top quality nautical services.
 You’ll also find a selection of marinas all up the coastline as well as two marinas on Murter Island and one on the northern end of Hvar.

 The waterways around Sibenik are perfect for cruising, but can be narrow at points.
 Keep in mind that the sometimes rocky coastline can make the area around Sibenik tricky to navigate.
 You must hold recognised qualifications to sail in these waters.
-If you do not have a license, you can easily hire a skipper with Zizoo when you rent a boat in Sibenik.
+If you do not have a license, you can easily book a skippered boat holiday with Zizoo.

 The nation of 1,000 islands remains one of our top destinations for sailing.
 Wandering through the winding streets of walled cities, touring the country’s diverse landscapes and savouring the local delicacies and wines in friendly local taverns and picturesque vineyards - do all this and more when you charter a yacht in Croatia.